International Citizens Insurance Logo

-For many people, the hardest part of buying travel insurance is reading the travel insurance plan.
-The plan details, often called “the fine print,” can seem boring or overwhelming.
-Yet reading your travel insurance policy certificate is important and can save you money.
+For many people, the most challenging part of buying travel insurance is reading the plan.
+The plan details, often referred to as “the fine print,” can seem tedious or overwhelming.
+Yet reading your travel insurance policy certificate is essential and can save you money.

-When you buy travel insurance, you agree to the plan and its coverage.
-Travel insurance plans share everything you need to know, including what is and is not covered and when the coverage begins and ends.
-This is why your main plan document, called your policy, may be long and detailed – 15 to 30 pages.
+When you purchase travel insurance, you agree to the plan’s terms and coverage.
+Travel insurance plans provide everything you need to know, including what is and is not covered, as well as when the coverage begins and ends.
+This is why your main plan document, referred to as your policy, may be lengthy and detailed – typically 15 to 30 pages.

-As a consumer, you need to read the plan to understand it and protect yourself.
+As a consumer, it is essential to read the plan to understand and protect yourself.
 Insurers note that the top reason for travel insurance claims being denied is that “the situation is simply not covered by the insurance policy.”
-People are unhappy to learn that they are not covered due to a small detail.
-These details have included the date when the coverage begins, the distance from home covered, or the need to note pre-existing conditions to the insurer.
+People are unhappy to learn that they are not covered due to a minor detail.
+These details include the date coverage begins, the distance from home covered, and the need to disclose pre-existing conditions to the insurer.
 Yet by purchasing or using insurance, the travelers agreed to these conditions.
-Reading the fine print ensures you understand your plan and that you get the travel insurance you need.
+Reading the fine print ensures you understand your plan and get the travel insurance you need.

-Learn here about how to read the fine print, including a four-step technique to read complex writing and essentials to look for in your plan.
+Learn how to read the fine print, including a four-step technique for reading complex writing and essentials to look for in your plan.

 Challenges and Solutions When Reading a Travel Insurance Policy

-Readers have common challenges around travel insurance policies.
-Here are these challenges and strategies to use as solutions to smooth your reading pathway.
+Readers have common challenges related to travel insurance policies.
+Here are some of these challenges and strategies for smoothing your reading pathway.

 Challenge: “I can’t find what I’m looking for in my plan.”

-Solution: Travel insurance plans are almost always PDF format files.
-And all PDF readers have a Search function.
+Solution: Travel insurance plans are almost always in PDF format.
+All PDF readers also have a search function.
 Use that Search function to find where items are mentioned.
 Reading your PDF in a web browser?
 Use the Find In Page function.
 Try a different word or phrase if you don’t find what you need the first time you search.

 Challenge: “I don’t understand the terms in the travel insurance plan.”

-Solution: Most plans have a section with definitions for important legal words or phrases.
+Solution: Most plans include a section that defines important legal words or phrases.
 Words in the definition list will be in bold or italics throughout the plan.
 Some important terms for travel insurance plans include:

 If a word or phrase isn’t defined in the plan, you can search for it online.
 You can also ask the insurer directly.
-Many insurers offer an instant chat function on their websites where you can get fast answers to questions about policy details.
+Many insurers offer an instant chat function on their websites, allowing you to get fast answers to questions about policy details.

 Challenge: “The plan document has a layout that is hard to read.”

-Solution: Read it on a tablet, a laptop screen, or as a print-out.
+Solution: Read it on a tablet, laptop screen, or as a printed copy.
 Many insurance policies are still designed to be read as printed pages with double columns and small print.
 This format is hard to read on a small screen, especially on a smartphone.

 Challenge: “All this information is complicated!”